TG9541/stm8ef/README.md

 ## Generic targets

 STM8 eForth provides configurations and binaries for typical STM8S and STM8L devices.
 The binaries for selected "Low", "Medium" or "High density" can be expected to work for all of the listed packaging and memory "specs variants".
 For details please refer to the `README.md` in the configuration folders referenced below.
+The automotive grade and the special purpose families should also work.
+Please open an [Issue](https://github.com/TG9541/stm8ef/issues) or use [Discussions](https://github.com/TG9541/stm8ef/discussions) if you have questions about support for a device!

 ### Generic STMS targets